 Alberta's Occupational Health & Safety Act requires project owners to work with a Prime Contractor.
-For the Build phase, the group must formally transfer (i.e., transfer in writing) the title and responsibility of the Prime Contractor to the Construction Contractor.
+For the Build phase, the group must formally transfer (i.e., transfer in writing) the title and responsibility of Prime Contractor to the Construction Contractor.

-The transfer is essential at this stage because some complex construction projects involve multiple employers on the work site.
-The community group must assign a Prime Contractor to coordinate these various employers' health and safety systems, even if their workers are not on the site simultaneously.
-The Prime Contractor, the Construction Contractor for the Build phase, must do what is reasonably practical to ensure workers on the site comply with Alberta's Occupational Health and Safety Act.
+The transfer is important at this stage because some complex construction projects involve multiple employers on the work site.
+The community group must assign a Prime Contractor to coordinate the health and safety systems of these various employers, even if their workers are not on the site at the same time.
+The Prime Contractor, who is the Construction Contractor for the Build phase, must do what is reasonably practical to make sure workers on the site comply with Alberta's Occupational Health and Safety Act.

-Link for Alberta Occupational Health & Safety www.work.alberta.ca/occupational-health-safety/295
+Link for Alberta Occupational Health & Safety www.work.alberta.ca/occupational-health-safety/295 complete a pre-construction site inspection